mattbnz/web-matt/content/w/2023-goals.md

 recommended: true
 contactsidebar: true

-date: 2023-01-26 16:00:00+1300
+date: 2023-01-26 17:38:00+1300
 categories:
   - General

 ---

-Yesterday, I wrote about the [reflections]({{< relref "2023-01-26-vision.md#reflection" >}}) that I used to craft a [vision]({{< relref "2023-01-26-vision.md#vision" >}}), [mission]({{< relref "2023-01-26-vision.md#mission" >}}) and [strategy]({{< relref "2023-01-26-vision.md#strategy" >}}) to use as a guide for the next phase of my career.
+This is part two of a two-part post covering my specific goals for 2023.
+See the [first]({{< relref "2023-01-26-vision.md#reflection" >}}) part to understand the [vision]({{< relref "2023-01-26-vision.md#vision" >}}), [mission]({{< relref "2023-01-26-vision.md#mission" >}}) and [strategy]({{< relref "2023-01-26-vision.md#strategy" >}}) driving these goals.
+{.text-xs .text-slate-500 .italic .px-4 .text-center}

-The idea for these posts was inspired by [my friend Nat](https://writing.natwelch.com/post/717), and [Will Larson](https://lethain.com/2022-in-review/)) whose annual reviews I've always enjoyed reading.
+I want to thank [my friend Nat](https://writing.natwelch.com/post/717), and [Will Larson](https://lethain.com/2022-in-review/) whose annual reviews I've always enjoyed reading for inspiring me to write these posts.

-By following in their footsteps, I've found the process of writing down and articulating my motivations to be useful in helping to clarify my thoughts and create tangible next steps which I'm grateful for in and of itself.
-I hope that by also publishing this, you too might find it interesting, and the additional public accountability it creates will be a positive encouragement to me.
+I've found the process articulating my motivations and goals very useful to clarify my thoughts and create tangible next steps.
+I'm grateful for that in and of itself, but I also hope that by publishing this you too might find it interesting, and the additional public accountability it creates will be a positive encouragement to me.

 ## 2023 Goals

-My focus for 2023 is to bootstrap the business through which I plan to execute my [mission](#mission) via three goals:
+My focus for 2023 is to bootstrap a business with the characteristics described in the [strategy]({{< relref "2023-01-26-vision.md#strategy" >}}) from the previous post.
+I'm going to track this via three goals:

 1. Execute a series of successful consulting engagements, building a reputation for myself and leaving happy customers willing to provide testimonials that support a pipeline of future opportunities.